geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 In this task, you will create two new groups and then manage the groups by assigning users to them.
 One group will be a Microsoft 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.

-1. On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **MOD Administrator** window that appears, select **Sign out.** <br/>
+1. On LON-DC1, on the **Microsoft 365 admin center** tab in your Edge browser, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right-hand corner of your browser, and in the **MOD Administrator** window that appears, select **Sign out.** <br/>

-	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for your current tab.
+	**Important:** When signing out of one user account and signing in as another, you should close all the browser tabs except for your current tab (which will be the **Sign out** tab).
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Take a moment now and close all other browser tabs except for the **Sign out** tab.

 2. In your Microsoft Edge browser, in the **Sign out** tab, enter the following URL in the address bar to sign back into Microsoft 365: **https://portal.office.com**